Requirements Analysis & Ensuring Stakeholder Satisfaction

 ProjectManager

 A project isn’t a success when it finishes on time and within budget: the real test of its success or failure is stakeholder satisfaction.
-If the quality is not up to their standards, then no matter how efficiently the project was managed, it failed.
+If the quality isn’t up to their standards, then no matter how efficiently the project was managed, it failed.

 This is a very important aspect of any project and not one that should wait until the last minute.
 Before the production of the final deliverable, it is critical to make sure you start in the right direction.
 That direction is determined by the end-user, client, customer or whomever the deliverable is targeting.